 Strengths:

-- Industry-leading visualization capabilities
+- Industry-leading visualisation capabilities

-- Handles massive datasets efficiently
+- Handles massive datasets efficiently across many locations

-- Highly customizable and flexible
+- Highly customisable and flexible

 - Strong community and extensive learning resources

-- Excellent for exploratory data analysis
+- Excellent for exploratory data analysis and geographic mapping

 Weaknesses: